-The underwriters propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the notes to dealers at the public offering price less a concession not to exceed % of the principal amount of the notes.
-The underwriters may allow, and the dealers may reallow, a concession not to exceed % of the principal amount of the notes on sales to other dealers.
+The underwriters propose to offer some of the 6.250% notes and the 7.375% notes directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the notes to dealers at the public offering price less a concession not to exceed 0.350% of the principal amount in the case of the 6.250% notes and 0.400% of the principal amount in the case of the 7.375% notes.
+The underwriters may allow, and the dealers may reallow, a concession not to exceed 0.250% of the principal amount in the case of both the 6.250% notes and the 7.375% notes on sales to other dealers.
 After the initial offering of the notes to the public, the underwriters may change the public offering price and other selling terms.